keithj/cl-sam/README.txt

-cl-sam is a Common Lisp toolkit for manipulation of DNA sequence alignment data stored in the Sequence Alignment/Map (SAM) format
+cl-sam is a Common Lisp toolkit for manipulation of DNA sequence alignment data stored in the Sequence Alignment/Map (SAM) format (http://samtools.sourceforge.net). cl-sam is de novo implementation of the SAM spec in Common Lisp, using zlib via a C foreign function interface.

-<http://samtools.sourceforge.net>. cl-sam is de novo implementation of
+While cl-sam is slower than the C and Java implementations for some (but not all) operations, performance is good enough for real work.
-the SAM spec in Common Lisp, using zlib via a C foreign function interface.
+Moreover, it offers the advantages of rapid development at all levels in the SAM/BAM stack (zlib, bgzf, BAM and SAM) not afforded by scripting lanuage bindings of samtools.

 cl-sam is able to create BAM records de novo and may be used to create a BAM file from scratch or edit a BAM stream.
 SAM/BAM header